Night Beat (radio program): Television

 The format was recreated, with Lovejoy as Stone, on an episode of the television anthology series, Four Star Playhouse ("Search in the Night" 5 November 1953).
 This episode was a television pilot produced by Four Star Productions for a proposed, but ultimately unproduced, weekly television series.

-Prose
+In print

 In December 2012, Old Time Radio distributor Radio Archives published Nightbeat: Night Stories, an ebook anthology of six new Nightbeat stories.
 Authors included were Howard Hopkins, Paul Bishop, Will Murray, Tommy Hancock (who also served as editor), Mark Squirek, and Bobby Nash.
 Each story used the traditional radio opening and closing, as well as Stone's first-person narration.
 Several characters from the radio series appear, and Hancock's entry – "Lucky" – attempts to explain who "Lucky" Stone from the original pilot really is.

 Nightbeat: Night Stories was also released as an audiobook, read by Michael C. Gwynne.